Team-Drop-Database/MovieMasters-be/README.md

 PORT=8080
 ```

+## Important note about running the backend in production
+The port number of the backend should be **8082**.
+This is very important, and it will not work otherwise.
+The reason is that the way Nginx and Docker Compose are currently configured is, for a large part, still hardcoded.
+In the future, this should be changed to use environment variables instead.

 ## Getting started

 To make it easy for you to get started with GitLab, here's a list of recommended next steps.